sreepen/novaretail-sql-pandas-analysis/README.md

 ## What I learned

 This project demonstrates how to connect multiple datasets, clean common data-quality issues, answer business questions with SQL, validate calculations with Pandas, create readable charts, and translate results into a recommendation.

-For step-by-step publishing instructions, see [How to put this project on GitHub](docs/GITHUB_INSTRUCTIONS.md).